100health/redox-css-model/README.md

 ## How to build

+First run `npm i` to install dependencies.
+Then run:

 * `grunt` to build prototyping CSS
 * `grunt full` to rebuild atoms
 * `grunt watch` to watch CSS and atoms